dylan-codes/OpenAI-DiscordBot/README.md

 7.)
 Copy and paste the custom URL in your search bar.
 This will open a discord page that will allow you to add the bot to your server.

+# To Launch the Bot:

-Finally, type "node ./index.js" in the OpenAI-DiscordBot folder and you will get a message when the bot comes online.
+Type "node ./index.js" in the OpenAI-DiscordBot folder and you will get a message when the bot comes online.